 What is a Favicon?

 The word “favicon” is an amalgam of two words, favorite and icon.
 It’s a small icon or symbol that shows up in the navigation bar of a web browser when someone visits your site.
+Very important for your social media channels.

 It is sometimes referred to as a bookmark icon because it also appears next to your site name when a user makes your site one of their favorites.